okd-project/okd/Documentation/UPI/libvirt.md

 **NOTE:** You can start every server in the cluster in the same time of the boostrap server, as they will still waiting for the latter to expose the Kubernetes and MachineConfig API ports.
 These steps were separated just for convenience.

 Now that the bootstrap server is ready, you can start every server of your cluster.
-Just like the bootstrap server, the control planes and the workers will boot with the official Fedora CoreOS image, that does not contains hyperkube, so the kubelet service will not start and so the cluster bootstrapping.
+Just like the bootstrap server, the control planes and the workers will boot with the official Fedora CoreOS image, that does not contains hyperkube.
+Since hyperkube is missing the kubelet service will not start and so the cluster bootstrapping.
 Wait for the machine-config-daemon to pull the same image as the bootstrap server.
-The servers will reboot themselves and after that they will try to join the cluster.
+The servers will reboot themselves and after that they will try to join the cluster, starting the bootstrapping process.
 After reboot `rpm-ostree status` should show something like:
 ```
 [core@okd4m0 ~]$ rpm-ostree status